 I think that grammar advantage is fairly limited though.
 So I wouldn’t learn Esperanto exclusively for that.

-Join a vibrant network and make friends all over the world
+Join a vibrant community and make friends around the world

 The other major advantage for learning Esperanto is that you join a truly global phenomenon.
 At first I was highly skeptical of this concept, and I compared it a bit to the secret clubs at school.
 People who were arrogantly trying to place themselves over others by making their own little clubs.

 This is luckily not the case with Esperanto.
 When I first went to the Polyglot gathering in June, I met a lot of Esperantists and they were all incredibly nice people.
 I asked around why anyone should learn the language, and they shared what I am sharing with you today.